-If an apartment has a utility meter (gas, water, electric, etc.) that measures utility use for more than just that apartment it is called a shared utility.
+If an apartment has a utility meter (gas, water, electric, etc.) that measures utility use for more than just that apartment it is called a shared meter.
 In this case, the utility bill must be in the name of the landlord.
 There is an exception for electricity bills only.
 Depending on the electric company that provides the service, the bill can be in the tenant's name if the usage outside the rented apartment is small (for example, one hallway light).

-With a shared utility a landlord can divide the utility bill between the tenants who share the same meter.
-The way that the landlord splits the bill and how often you will be billed has to be written out in the lease.
+With a shared meter a landlord can either: (1) install their own meter to measure the use in your unit (this is called a "submeter") or (2) divide the utility bill between the tenants who share the same meter.
+If the landlord splits the bill (that is, does NOT install a submeter), the way that the landlord does that and how often you will be billed has to be written out in the lease.
 The landlord has to give you copies of utility bills for the building for the last 2 years.